 Engadine is a suburb in southern Sydney, located 31 kilometres from the central business district (CBD).
 Like some facilities overseas, the Lucas Heights Campus where radioactive waste is currently stored is located in the immediate vicinity (in this case, around 1 kilometre) of existing housing.

 While there are not likely to be concerns in relation to agricultural production or tourism impacts in relation to the Lucas Heights facility, being closely co-located with a residential area raises issues around the potential impact of the facility on real estate values.
-Figure 8 below contains a comparison of the quarterly median house price across the Sydney metropolitan and Engdine, the suburb closest to the Lucas Heights facility.
+Figure 8 below contains a comparison of the quarterly median house price across the Sydney metropolitan and Engadine, the suburb closest to the Lucas Heights facility.

 This data shows there has been virtually no difference in terms of house price growth in Engadine relative to the Sydney metropolitan area over the last five years.
 In addition, the median house prices in Engadine are roughly the same as the average across the Sydney metropolitan area.
 This analysis does not show what house prices in Engadine would be if the Lucas Heights facility did not exist (i.e. if there is any adverse effects on the level of house prices in Engadine associated with the presence of the facility).
 The data does show that despite the presence of the facility, house price growth in the Engadine area mirrors that of the broader Sydney metropolitan area.